Cathay Pacific to slash workforce, end Cathay Dragon brand due to pandemic

 “The global pandemic continues to have a devastating impact on aviation and the hard truth is we must fundamentally restructure the group to survive,” Cathay Chief Executive Augustus Tang said in a statement.

-Cathay shares jumped almost 7% in early trade, with broker Jefferies saying the announcement removed a key overhang on the stock.
+Cathay shares jumped almost 7% in early trade and were 4% higher at 0430 GMT, with broker Jefferies saying the announcement removed a key overhang on the stock.

 Singapore Airlines Ltd and Australia’s Qantas Airways Ltd have already announced similarly large payroll cuts, as the International Air Transport Association forecasts passenger traffic will not recover until 2024.